Docs

 Additional Considerations

-You should disable other reloading or hot swapping solutions.
-For example, disable the automatic restart in the Jetty Maven plugin if you’re using that.
+You should disable other reloading or hotswapping solutions.
+For example, disable the automatic restart in the Jetty Maven plugin if you’re using it.
 Omit or set <scanIntervalSeconds> to a value of 0 or less.

-The live reload "quiet time" — which is in milliseconds since the last Java change before refreshing the browser — can be adjusted with the parameter vaadin.liveReloadQuietTime in the hotswap-agent.properties file.
-The default is 1000 ms. Increase this value if you notice the browser refreshing before modified Java files have been fully compiled.
+The live reload “quiet time” — which is in milliseconds since the last Java change before refreshing the browser — can be adjusted with the parameter vaadin.liveReloadQuietTime in the hotswap-agent.properties file.
+The default is 1000 ms. Increase this value if you notice the browser refreshing before modified Java files have been compiled fully.

 If you’re using the @PreserveOnRefresh annotation, the same view instance is reused when the browser is reloaded.
 That means changes aren’t necessarily visible until the view is opened in another browser tab.